aws-deepracer/aws-deepracer-camera-pkg/README.md

 The AWS DeepRacer device comes with all the prerequisite packages and libraries installed to run the `camera_pkg`.
 For more information about the preinstalled set of packages and libraries on the AWS DeepRacer, and about installing the required build systems, see [Getting started with AWS DeepRacer OpenSource](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md).

-The `camera_pkg` specifically depends on the following ROS 2 packages as build and execute dependencies:
+The `camera_pkg` specifically depends on the following ROS 2 packages as build and run dependencies:

 1. `deepracer_interfaces_pkg`: This package contains the custom message and service-type definitions used across the AWS DeepRacer core application.
 2. `cv_bridge`: This package contains CvBridge, which converts between ROS Image messages and OpenCV images.